IIT-PAVIS/SelfGeo/README.md

 **Deforming Things 4D dataset:**

 In the dataset directory **/dataset/DeformingThings4D/**, we provide a sample of the original dataset **original_dataset**, **sdk.py** and **splits**.
-- The "original_dataset" contains two categories (tigerD8H_Jump0 and tigerD8H_Jump1) of the Deforming Things 4D dataset.
-Each category contains screenshots of the frames and category.anime file.
+- The "original_dataset" contains **tigerD8H_Jump0** category of the Deforming Things 4D dataset.
+It contains screenshots of the frames and category.anime file.
 The remaining categories can be added in the same folder.
 - The "sdk.py" can be used to generate PCDs, Geodesics and to separate offsets required for PCK computation.
 - To generate the geodesics and pcds, uncomment ```create_pcds_geodesics()``` and run the "sdk.py" as: ```python dataset/DeformingThings4D/sdk.py```.